 It is very important to prevent contamination and maintain cleanliness by using sticky cleanroom mats before entering the cleanroom area.
 Replacement HEPA filters should also be changed regularly or as needed.

 WHAT TO WEAR

-Gloves: Cleanroom grade nitrile or latex gloves are recommended unless heavy duty cleaning or very harsh chemicals are being used.
+Gloves: Exam grade nitrile gloves should be sufficient unless heavy duty cleaning or very harsh chemicals are being used.